timbertson/gup/README.md

 # Using bash

-Please don't!
-At least, not for anything complex.

-The examples in this readme all use `bash` as an interpreter, because bash is a lowest common denominator that most people know and understand.
-The author **strongly recommends** against using bash for any build scripts that aren't trivial.
-Most people have a preferred scripting language that is safer than bash - use it!
+`bash` is convenient as it's almost always installed on UNIX-like systems.
+It has a _lot_ of gotchas, though.
+One benefit of `gup` is that it doesn't care what interpreter you use, so I encourage you to use a better language than bash for anything non-trivial.

 I tend to use python, but ruby and perl are other common choices.
-Really, almost anything is better than bash.
+If your project is a library or program for a particular language, it's often a good choice to write your build scripts in that same language - that way anyone contributing source code can probably understand your build code, too!

 # Relationship to `redo`